DopierRex/OneNext/README.md

 INSTRUCTIONS

+-STEP 1

-1) On your new FAT16 4gb SD card, the first file that you must copy is a standard BEEB.MMB file; this file is needed for the modern SD Card File System MMFS, which is used in the BeebFpga core.
-Download it from the following GitHub address, unzip it and copy the single file to the root of the SD card.
+On your new FAT16 4gb SD card, the first file that you must copy is a standard BEEB.MMB file; this is needed for the modern SD Card File System MMFS, which is used by the BeebFpga core.
+Download it from hoglet67 on GitHub

 https://github.com/hoglet67/BeebFpga/releases/download/specnext_beta1/BEEB.MMB.zip

+Unzip it, and copy the single file to the root of the SD card.

+-STEP 2

-2) The resources on this repository do not include the official System/Next distribution, therefore, you have to dowload it yourself.
+The resources on this repository do not include the official System/Next distribution, therefore, you have to dowload it yourself.
 Download the latest stable System/Next distribution, sn-complete-22.10a.zip (recommended) SYSTEM/NEXT 22.10 at

 https://www.specnext.com/latestdistro